-“These are the regulations for any diseased person at the time of their ceremonial cleansing, when they are brought to the priest: The priest is to go outside the camp and examine them.
-If they have been healed of their defiling skin disease . . . ” — Leviticus 14:2–3
+“These are the regulations for any diseased person at the time of their ceremonial cleansing, when they are brought to the priest: The priest is to go outside the camp and examine them …”—Leviticus 14: 2–3

 A similar contradiction is found in the book of Lamentations: “Restore us to yourself, LORD, that we may return” (5:21).
 Are we asking for God to return us to Him by changing us from the inside out so that repentance is easy and natural for us?
 Or are we saying that we will return to God on our own, no matter how difficult that may be?

 Again the answer is both.
 We ask that God both help us return to Him, and we also promise to make an effort to repent on our own.
-In the case of the diseased person, the afflicted went toward the priest and the priest also went out to the diseased.
-They met halfway.
+In the case of the diseased person, the afflicted goes toward the priest and the priest also goes out to the diseased.
+They meet halfway.

 The message in both situations is the same: In the quest for healing our souls, we don’t have to do it alone.
 Yes, we must put in the effort and do our very best, but we will also receive plenty of spiritual help along the way.